 During his time as a Ph.D. student, Burzynski came across some small molecules, which he called Antineoplastons3.
 Antineoplastons (ANPs) are small peptides and amino acid derivatives that occur naturally in the body and, according to Burzynski, form part of our defense system against neoplastic (abnormal or excessive) cell growth.

 ANPs supposedly inhibit DNA synthesis of abnormal cells (i.e. cancer cells) by turning on tumor suppressor genes and turning off cell growth genes13.
 Burzynski backed his claims by isolating, purifying and testing these molecules, claiming to have successfully proven their efficacy in vitro (outside a living organism)4.

 According to Burzynski’s findings, the isolated Antineoplastones showed very low toxicity and promising anticancer effects in animal studies.
 After identifying the active component of Antineoplaston – which he named Antineoplaston 10 (A10) – Burzynski was able to synthesize the molecule.
 This removed the need to extract ANPs from urine or blood, enabling it to be produced in sufficient therapeutic quantities.

-What makes ANPs so different compared to other naturopathic remedies like alkaline water is the fact that it was subject to clinical ‘tests’, with Burzynski publishing many papers about their safety and efficacy.
+What makes ANPs so different compared to other naturopathic remedies was that it was subject to clinical ‘tests’, with Burzynski publishing many papers about their safety and efficacy.
 A10 was even tested on animals, apparently showing promising results.
 These successful studies led to the drugs entering clinical trials, being administered to actual patients who suffered from different types of cancers.
 A10 lead to positive responses in 75% of the 49 treated patients, with only minor side effects, according to the findings5,6.

 Clinical Results and Violations